katrina356/TitanicProject/README.md

 ![](Resources/Images/R.jpg)

 ## Topic - Titanic Survivability
-There are a lot of mysteries around the Titanic.
-Who survived, who did not survive and why?
-We selected this subject to understand some of the "whys" around the passengers survivability.
-Also, history is interesting, and we wanted to understand more about the history of the Titanic.
+There are many unanswered questions around the sinking of the Titanic.
+Who survived?
+Who did not survive and why?
+We selected this subject to understand some of the "whys" around passenger survivability.
+We wanted to understand more about the history of the Titanic.
+Also, history is interesting.

 Original Data Sources:
 [Encyclopedia Titanica](https://www.encyclopedia-titanica.org/)
 [Data is Plural](https://www.data-is-plural.com/archive/2016-03-30-edition/)

-By analyzing demographic around the passengers and crew of the Titanic, the model will be able to predict whether or not someone would survive based on age, ticket class, gender, and fare.
+From analyzing demographics around the passengers and crew of the Titanic, the model will predict whether or not someone would survive based on age, ticket class, and gender.

-As an example, someone who worked in the engine, would have a less ability to survive than someone in first class.
-Or, someone who is in third class might survive over someone in first class, because they had a grit to survive a tragedy, while a first-class passenger might think that they are too good to go in the boat or someone one will be along soon to save them.
+As an example, someone who worked in the engine room would have a lower survivability rate than a passenger in first class.
+Another example, a passenger in third class has a better survivability rate than someone in first class because the third class passanger had the grit to survive a tragedy.

 ## Contributors